sjfke/nonbleedingedge/cheatsheets/python.rst

 *********************

-``Python`` objects do not support `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`_ unlike many object-oriented programming languages.
+``Python`` objects do not support `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`_ or **static type checking** unlike many object-oriented programming languages.

 It is possible to indicate that data is not intended to be modified by prefixing a variable with ``_`` (underscore) or ``__`` (double underscore).